Locked-chess-official/private_attribute/README.md

     def method2(self):
 ```

-For inner function, you can use the `register_to_type` to register the decorator to the type.
+For inner function, its code is defaultly be added to the code list, and you can also use the `register_to_type` to register the decorator to the type.
 Here is the definition:

 ```python